 Here's an overview:

-There are many ways to find digitized primary sources, both published and unpublished, starting with our Digital Collections guide.
+There are many ways to find digitized primary sources, both published and unpublished, starting with our Digital Collections guide:

 You can find published primary sources by using library catalogs, research guides, and published bibliographies.
 You can also look at secondary literature on your topic to ascertain what sources other scholars have used in their research.
+Our Guide to Primary Source Reprints is another good place to look for published primary sources:

 To find published primary sources in library catalogs, try these strategies: